Colorado's Natural Medicine Program LEGAL ACCESS IS EXPANDING

 Where can psilocybin sessions take place in Colorado?

 Colorado allows more flexibility than Oregon in where psilocybin sessions can be held.
-Sessions can occur at licensed Healing Centers, healthcare facilities, or even at participants' homes.
+Sessions can occur at licensed Healing Centers, healthcare facilities, or in some cases, at participants' homes.
 If the session takes place at a home, either two facilitators must be present, or the session must be recorded to ensure safety.

 Similar to Oregon, Colorado’s model allows for sessions to take place either indoors or outdoors, with the option for both individual and group facilitation sessions.